3mdeb/news-and-ideas/post.md

 ```

 So, when building for non-host architecture, we have the same error as was in
 case of `VirtualBox`.
-I'm not sure whether what might be the issue: either
+I'm not sure what might be the issue: either
 the proper `qemu-static` is not used, or some virtualisation problems?
 Debugging
 of what's going on beneath is not easy, especially if there is no way to have
 more debug output from the `debos` or `fakemachine` tools (at least I have not